Short answer, hell yes!

 Does it Hurt?

 Yes and no. If you’ve ever had a tattoo then I can tell you that the “pain” is very similar.
 But I have a very high threshold and would consider it more uncomfortable than painful.
-After a while it can get a little sore, because they’ll be going over the same areas and having to wipe away the pigment after she’s done the lines.
+After a while it can get a little sore because they’ll be going over the same areas.
+But it’s completely manageable and not that bad at all.

-You can feel the scrapping as they pull the blade across your skin and that’s really weird.
-The thing that got me the most is when she was doing the parts closest to the bridge of my nose – I kept wanting to sneeze and was trying to hold it in because she was so close to my face.
+It’s a strange sensation as you can feel the scrapping as they pull the blade across your skin.
+The thing that got me the most is when she was doing the parts closest to the bridge of my nose; I kept wanting to sneeze!

-Overall – it’s not unbearable and I’ve had manicures that were worse than this.
-It does make your eyes water a little bit and ultimately is more sore than anything else and this is more so towards the end because the topical cream is starting to wear off.
+It’s not unbearable and I’ve had manicures that were worse than this.
+It does make your eyes water a little bit and ultimately is more sore than anything else.
+More so towards the end because the topical cream is starting to wear off.
+But that’s to be expected.

-I was over the freakin moon.
 They came out so much better than I expected and I was so happy I decided to go for it.
-Anya had slightly lifted my brows at the tail because I have deep set eyes and she said it would to open them up and frame them better.
-She was right.
+Anya had slightly lifted my brows at the tail because I have deep set eyes.
+She said it would to open them up and frame them better and she was right.

-When we were done she gave me an aftercare leaflet and tips on how to keep them looking their best, along with the do’s and don’ts during the healing process.
+When we were done she gave me an aftercare leaflet and tips on how to keep them looking their best.
+There’s a few do’s and don’ts during the healing process so be sure to check those.
+I got home and my fiance had a hard time believing they weren’t actual hairs!
+I’ve had so many compliment and questions about them too; hence this blog post.